MerginMaps/docs/src/manage/plugin-multi-server-use/index.md

 # How to Use QGIS Plugin with Multiple Servers

-There is a default server <MainDomainNameLink /> which is configured in <QGISPluginName />.
+There is a default server <AppDomainNameLink /> which is configured in <QGISPluginName />.
 But there might be some cases you will want to use some custom server (e.g. you host it yourself).
 We will cover two typical use cases

 - migration from one server to another
 - using multiple servers simultaneously